-Artificial colours often listed as e-numbers, feature in soaps, shampoos, bath products, styling gels, shave gels, toothpastes, body lotions, face creams, skin toners, face masks and so on.
-Some colours are derivatives of coal tar and can contain heavy metal salts (including trace arsenic and lead), others are synthesized by chemicals that can thin skin and block pores.
+Artificial colours sometimes listed as e-numbers, are often derivatives of coal tar and can contain heavy metal salts (including trace arsenic and lead), others are synthesized by chemicals that can thin skin and block pores.

-Benzyl-dimethylstearyl-ammonium-chloride features in lipstick, hair colorants, body lotions, shampoos and conditioners – as well as some contraceptive formulations.
-Its industrial application is to boost the efficacy of detergents and industrial cleaners.
+Benzyl-dimethylstearyl-ammonium-chloride has industrial application is to boost the efficacy of detergents and industrial cleaners.
 A skin and eye irritant associated with occupational dermatitis.

 BHT (butylated hydroxytoluene) is a toluene-based cosmetic preservative populating shaving gels and many male products.
 Toluene is a toxic chemical linked to eye and lung irritation, hormone disruption and carcinogenic implications.

 Butylene glycol is utilized as a solvent and viscosity-decreasing agent to thin product for easier application.
-Found in concealer, foundation, moisturizers, sunscreens, eye creams and mascaras.
 When absorbed through skin or ingested it metabolizes into “gamma-hydroxybutryic acid,” a depressant that slows down the activity of brain and central nervous system.

 Carbamic acid- see Iodopropynyl butylcarbamate.

-Carbomer is a chemical or class of chemicals made from acrylic acid or petroleum oil – found in sunscreen, moistures, shampoos and styling gel – it’s a plastic with all the endocrine altering implications of plastics.
+Carbomer is a chemical or class of chemicals made from acrylic acid or petroleum oil – is a plastic with all the endocrine altering implications of plastics.

 Esters are compounds formed from an alcohol and an organic acid.
 In terms of the really scary ones, see parabens.

-Glycol, glycol alcohol and Glycol ethers prominent in perfume and aftershave also feature in a whole array of beauty, grooming and cosmetic products and in industrial solvents and household cleaning products especially oven cleaners were it is valued as one of the most powerful grease-cutting chemicals.
-Acute or short-term exposure to glycol ethers can results in fatigue, stupor, headache, shortness of breath to pulmonary oedema, skin irritations and irritation of eyes, nose, and throat.
+Glycol, glycol alcohol and Glycol ethers short-term exposure to glycol ethers can results in fatigue, stupor, headache, shortness of breath to pulmonary oedema, skin irritations and irritation of eyes, nose, and throat.
 Prolonged or chronic exposure can result in neurological changes and physical tremor as well as blood effects such as anaemia.

-Iodopropynyl-butylcarbamate(IPBC) is a water-soluble preservative utilized in some face creams and body lotions, shampoos, conditioners, shaving creams and also in foundations, concealers, bronzers, eye shadows, mascaras, makeup removers, hair dyes and lip balms.
-IPBC is a suspected teratogen, which means that it can increase the risk of birth defects and lower fertility.
+Iodopropynyl-butylcarbamate(IPBC) is a suspected teratogen, which means that it can increase the risk of birth defects and lower fertility.
 In large doses and over prolonged exposure it is considered a gastrointestinal and liver toxin.
 In smaller does it can be a dermal allergen.
 Sometimes listed as carbamic acid

 Isopentane is a beauty product solvent linked to dry skin and contact dermatitis as well as nose and throat irritation.